engkufizz/NetworkChanges_Tracker/README.md

 * **Excel file won’t save** → Close it if already open in Excel.
 * **PermissionError** → Move the app and Excel file to a writable folder (e.g., Desktop/Documents).
+* **Old Excel files with 2 columns** → The app will migrate them to the new 3-column format automatically.

 ---

 ## 📜 License

-MIT License – feel free to use, modify, and distribute.
+MIT License – free to use, modify, and distribute.